- Directed By: John Woo

 MGM gave Windtalkers the full support of their marketing machine and spent $42 million on P&A in the US.
 The head of MGM marketing Peter Adee said about the marketing blitz: “Everyone thinks we spend like drunken sailors, and they’re right.
 It’s because it’s an all-or-nothing game.
 You either open [big] or you die, so there’s a lot at stake.”
 Windtalkers received mixed reviews that leaned negative.
 It bowed against The Bourne Identity and Scooby-Doo and placed #3 for the weekend with a very disappointing $14,520,412.
 Showing terrible legs at the box office, Windtalkers collapsed 54.9% in its second frame to $6,551,131 when Minority Report entered the market and the domestic run closed with a terrible $40,914,068.
 MGM would see back about $22.4 million after theaters take their percentage of the gross.

 MGM posted a quarter net loss of $121.8 million, with Windtalkers listed as the primary drain on the quarter.
-After ancillary and TV sales, MGM took an estimated $60 million write down on this flop.
+After ancillary and TV sales, MGM took an estimated $60 million write-down on this flop.
 Windtalkers was the third high profile disaster for MGM in 2002 after Rollerball and Hart’s War.
+With the remainder of the budget and additional distribution expenses covered by numerous offshore distributors, the full write-down on Windtalkers was closer to $80 million.

 Windtalkers played out as poorly overseas at it did in the US, with major markets France, Germany and the UK posting just over $1 million and Japan was the highest grossing territory with $8.3 million.
 The overseas cume was just $36.7 million.